Taste of the Wild Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 31% and a mean fat level of 18%.
 Together, these figures suggest a carbohydrate content of 43% for the overall product line.

-Even when you consider the protein-boosting effect of the peas and pea protein found in the 2 puppy formulas, this is the profile of a kibble containing a notable amount of meat.
+When you consider the protein-boosting effect of the pea protein, peas and flaxseed in this recipe, and the potato protein and garbanzo beans contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Taste of the Wild dry dog food is a grain-free kibble supplying a notable amount of identified meat meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Taste of the Wild Dog Food is a plant-based kibble using a moderate amount of various named species as its main sources of animal protein, thus earning the brand 4.5 stars.

 A Final Word